AlwaysBCoding/arabicio/notes.md

 OBSERVATIONS
 ============
-Subjunctive & Jussive mostly the same ( except for ending vowel on the big 5 ) for Form I
+Subjunctive & Jussive mostly the same ( except for ending vowel on the big 5 ) for Form I The vocalization patterns are mostly the same for everything ( the consonants are what alter )